We first published this alert in May 2020 and we’re updating it from time to time with more questions and developments.

 Ultimately, you will need to assess the relevant legal basis that best suits the specific back to work scenario you are facing on a case by case basis.

-Some regulators have released specific guidance.
-For example in the UK the Information Commissioner’s Office (ICO) has released guidance on workplace testing – there’s a link to this guidance below.
-It is important to remember that for EU countries, whilst GDPR sets out a basic framework, local law can differ even within the EU.
+Some regulators have released specific guidance and in November 2020 two unnamed companies based in the Netherlands were ordered by the Dutch DPA (the Autoriteit Persoonsgegevens or AP) to change their policies regarding employee temperature checks.
+The AP carried out a random audit to see if businesses were meeting their GDPR obligations.
+The companies who failed the audit will apparently have a repeat audit as part of the AP’s enforcement program.
+As an example of the DPA guidance in this area in the UK the Information Commissioner’s Office (ICO) has released guidance on workplace testing – there’s a link to this guidance below.
+It is important to remember that for EU countries whilst GDPR sets out a basic framework local law can differ even within the EU.
 It is also important to stress that guidance from regulators is just that – we can expect to see litigation and the courts may not follow any guidance which has been issued by a regulator.
 For example an employee disadvantaged as a result of data processed relating to their health may well try litigation alleging that data processing was unlawful.
 Organisations need to gear up for the more frequent exercise of subject access requests under GDPR too.
 There is a special risk of exercise of GDPR rights from employees who have been furloughed or let go.

 The ICO’s 12 June 2020 guidance suggests you start by asking 4 questions:

 - How will collecting extra personal information help keep your workplace safe?

 - Do you really need the information?

 - Will the test you’re considering actually help you provide a safe environment?

 - Could you achieve the same result without collecting personal information?